oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Numba is an Open Source NumPy-aware optimizing compiler for Python sponsored by Continuum Analytics, Inc. It uses the remarkable LLVM compiler infrastructure to compile Python syntax to machine code.
+Numba is an Open Source NumPy-aware optimizing compiler forPython sponsored by Continuum Analytics, Inc. It uses the remarkable LLVMcompiler infrastructure to compile Python syntax to machine code.

-**URL**
+**More Information**

 https://numba.pydata.org/